Necaxa (TV series)

-Necaxa is an American-Mexican sports documentary television series that premiered on August 7, 2025 on FXX.
+Necaxa is an American sports documentary television series that premiered on August 7, 2025 on FXX in the US and on August 8 on Disney+ in Latin America.
 The series follows Eva Longoria becoming an owner of Mexican association football club Club Necaxa and attempting to change the club's fortunes.

 Background

 In 2021, a group of investors including Longoria, Mesut Özil, Justin Verlander, and Kate Upton purchased a 50% ownership stake in Club Necaxa.

 In April 2024, Necaxa's backers purchased 5% of Wrexham A.F.C. and Wrexham's owners Rob McElhenney and Ryan Reynolds purchased a minority stake in Necaxa.

 On July 9, 2024, a documentary series similar to Welcome to Wrexham was ordered from FX and Disney+ Latin America to follow Necaxa's attempt to become one of Mexico's top teams again.
-It features Longoria, McElhenney, Reynolds, as executive producers and stars.
+It stars Longoria, Mac, and Reynolds, who also serve as executive producers.
 Filming began on the same day with the working title Bienvenidos a Necaxa.